 Cash and short-term deposits held in Mainland China were subject to local exchange control regulations.
-These regulations provided for restrictions on exporting capital from Mainland China, other than through normal dividends.
+These regulations provided for restrictions on exporting capital from Mainland China, other than through normal intra-group sale and purchase and dividends.

-The carrying amounts of the assets included within the consolidated financial statements to which these restrictions applied was HK\$7,411,000 (2016: HK\$16,645,000).
+The carrying amount of the assets included within the consolidated financial statements to which these restrictions applied was HK\$5,883,000 (2017: HK\$7,411,000).